 "He shot 19 free throws in that game," Lanz said.
 "They couldn't stop him.
 They had to foul him.
 He was just dominant.
 He had the mentality he was coming after you and he wasn't going to stop."

-Few Division I basketball programs showed much interest in a 6-foot-5 power forward despite Thomas' high school success, but Bone wasn't deterred.
+Few Division I basketball programs showed much interest in a 6-foot-5 power forward despite Thomas' high school success, but Bone wasn't deterred by Thomas' lack of size.
 The Portland State coach took a chance on Thomas because of his relentless hustle, his chiseled frame and his willingness to do the dirty work.

-Even though Thomas became the scrappy, high-energy rebounder Bone envisioned at Portland State, the veteran coach admits he sometimes wondered whether his power forward was playing the wrong sport.
+Even though Thomas became exactly the kind of scrappy, high-energy rebounder Bone envisioned at Portland State, the veteran coach admits he sometimes wondered whether his power forward was playing the wrong sport.